 - Tax management that is both pro-active and efficient in order to preserve and maximise the value generated for the Group and its shareholders.

-The Group Pernod Ricard has a number of subsidiaries in some 85 countries in which it operates.
+Pernod Ricard has subsidiaries in some 73 countries in which it operates.
 Whenever possible, management makes every effort to liquidate any dormant or quasi-dormant subsidiary inherited from past acquisitions.

 Pernod Ricard is vigilant as to the operational and commercial reality of its transactions and refuses to take part in any artificial tax arrangements.
-The Group will only use tax incentives after taking into account their impact on our brands, reputation and Sustainability and Responsibility.
+The Group will only use tax incentives after considering their impact on our brands, reputation and Sustainability and Responsibility.
 The Group does not promote any form of tax evasion.

-Pernod Ricard’s strategy and organisation is built on a decentralised model with an ongoing
+Pernod Ricard’s strategy and organisation are built on a decentralised model with an ongoing

 relationship between the Brand Companies and the Market Companies.
-The Brand Companies generally own, protect and develop the intellectual property.
+The Brand Companies generally own, protect and develop intellectual property.
 They are also in charge of developing the overall strategy for the brands as well as solutions and ways to activate them.
 The Market Companies implement this strategy at local level.

 Related party transactions are carried out in accordance with the Group’s transfer pricing policy, which is based on the arm’s length principle (i.e. on terms that would have been agreed between independent parties).

 An efficient organization

-The Group Pernod Ricard has team of qualified and well-trained tax specialists working under the supervision of the EVP Finance, IT and Operations.
-We have established clear internal control principles on tax matters have been defined and made available to all employees on the Intranet.
+Pernod Ricard has a team of qualified and well-trained tax specialists working under the supervision of the EVP Finance, IT and Operations.
+Clear internal control principles on tax matters have been defined and made available to all employees on the Intranet.
 Processes have been put in place to prevent risks of tax evasion.

 The tax legislation in the countries where Pernod Ricard operates is complex and can be subject to interpretation.
 Pernod Ricard manages these uncertainties with the help of internal and external tax experts.
-Tax provisions are measured on the basis of the Group’s best estimate based on information available (in particular that provided by the Group’s legal and tax advisors) and presented regularly to the Audit Committee.
+Tax provisions are measured based on the Group’s best estimate based on the information available (in particular that provided by the Group’s legal and tax advisors) and presented regularly to the Audit Committee.